 Applying for Curricular Practical Training

-International Programs and Services can authorize CPT if it can be clearly documented that the proposed employment meets one of the two conditions below.
+The Center for International Programs can authorize CPT if it can be clearly documented that the proposed employment meets one of the two conditions below.

 - The training employment is required of all degree candidates in the program and is necessary for the awarding of the degree.
 Included in this category is employment in a required internship or practicum.
 There are only a few academic programs at USI which require a period of off-campus employment for all degree candidates.
 This requirement must be formally documented in school publications.